 If you're like most Americans, you probably have hefty student loan debt that weighs heavily on your mind.

-In fact, according to a 2015 NerdWallet study, the average U.S. household carried $48,172 in student loan debt that year.
+In fact, according to a recent NerdWallet study, the average U.S. household carries $47,047 in student loan debt.

 But instead of throwing all your extra money toward chipping away at that amount faster, you may want to take a hard look at your current financial picture and rethink your strategy.
 Should paying off student loan debt really top your priority list?

-For starters, whether you're tackling federal or private loans plays into the equation, says Matt Shapiro, CFP®, a financial planner with LearnVest Planning Services.
-That's because private student loans typically have higher interest rates than federal loans, and federal loans also tend to have more flexible repayment options—factors that can play into how you decide to manage your debt.
+For starters, whether you're tackling federal or private loans plays into the equation, says financial planner Matt Shapiro, CFP®.
+That's because private student loans typically have higher interest rates than federal loans, and federal loans also tend to have more flexible repayment options — factors that can play into how you decide to manage your debt.

 Still, there are some basic goals you may want to set your sights on before fast-tracking any plans to accelerate paying down your student loans.
-See what financial bases you should try to have covered first, below.
+Here are the financial bases you should try to have covered first.

 Build Up Your Emergency Fund